zeroSteiner/reflective-polymorphism/README.rst

 --------
-The Reflective Polymorphism projects is currently composed of the following two components each of which are contained within their respective ``.c`` / ``.h`` files and are capabile of operating independently.
+The Reflective Polymorphism projects is currently composed of the following two components each of which are contained within their respective ``.c`` / ``.h`` files and are capable of operating independently.

 **ReflectiveTransformer**
     Functionality to transform PE files between DLL and EXE formats.